Principal listing and maintenance requirements and procedures

 Sponsors and interviews

 A foreign company seeking to list on the TSX is not specifically obligated to carry out one or more interviews with the exchange.
-However, the TSX's application review process may require it.
-In any case, the sponsorship process likely involves one or more interviews between the sponsor and the applicant.
+However, the sponsorship process likely involves one or more interviews between the sponsor and the applicant.

 Escrow

-A non-exempt TSX listing applicant with a market capitalization under C$100 million (approximately US$75.46 million) immediately after completion of its IPO is generally subject to National Policy 46-201, Escrow for Initial Public Offerings.
-An exempt issuer or non-exempt issuer with over C$100 million in market capitalization immediately after completion of its IPO is generally not required to comply with the national policy referred to above.
+A non-exempt TSX listing applicant with a market capitalization under C$100 million (approximately US$72.86 million) immediately after completion of its IPO is subject to National Policy 46-201, Escrow for Initial Public Offerings.
+An exempt issuer or non-exempt issuer with at least C$100 million in market capitalization immediately after completion of its IPO is not required to comply with the national policy referred to above.

 In addition, the TSX generally applies the escrow policy to issuers that conducted their IPOs outside of Canada within the 12 months preceding the date of the TSX listing application and issuers that apply to list on the TSX by way of, among other things, reverse takeover transactions.
 The TSX also has the discretion to exempt an issuer from the provisions of its escrow policy or impose restrictions on an issuer beyond those contained in its escrow policy.